Welcome to Phi learning's official blog!

 This type of data isn’t limited to business.
 In digital forensics, the analysis of sentiment using AI can lead to crucial clues about their mental state, motives, emotional triggers, and potential behavioral patterns related to a crime.

-Alignment with NEP 2020: The National Education Policy (NEP) 2020 aims to transform India’s educational landscape by fostering multidisciplinary learning, critical thinking, and practical applications.
-The book “Laws of Electronic Evidence and Digital Forensics” aligns with these objectives by blending theoretical concepts with real-world applications.
+The National Education Policy (NEP) 2020 aims to transform India’s educational landscape by fostering multidisciplinary learning, critical thinking, and practical applications.
+PHI Learning’s book “Laws of Electronic Evidence and Digital Forensics” aligns with these objectives by blending theoretical concepts with real-world applications.
 It is tailored for a diverse audience, including LLB and LLM students, B.Sc. and M.Sc. students in Digital Forensics and Information Security, B.Tech students in Computer Science (Cyber Security and Digital Forensics), and those pursuing PG Diplomas in Cyber Security and Digital Forensics.

 This book provides a comprehensive understanding of digital forensics and its legal implications, equipping students with the knowledge and skills necessary to excel in their careers.
 By addressing recent technological advancements and aligning with NEP 2020’s goals, “Laws of Electronic Evidence and Digital Forensics” serves as an essential guide for students and professionals navigating the complexities of electronic evidence and digital investigations.